 The ARP is part of the learning inclusion base (Hub), which is at the heart of our high school.
-This is located within a brand-new state of the art facility.
-The ARP is made up of a brand-new classroom, access to a class garden area overlooking the park with some outdoor space, a kitchen facility, brand new ICT equipment and specialised software.
+This is located within a brand new state of the art facility.
+The ARP is made up of a brand new classroom, access to a class garden area overlooking the park with some outdoor space, a kitchen facility, brand new ICT equipment and specialised software.
 There are also two meeting rooms for multi-disciplinary working and small group or 1:1 interventions.
 The ARP is next to the school library, computer rooms and new hall area.
 It is situated near the TA base and the offices of Assistant Headteacher for Access and Achievement (SENCo) and Assistant Headteacher for Inclusion.

 ARP students have access to their own personal locker within the Learning Support Area.
+They will be able to attend a breakfast club from 08:00am should they wish to do so, as well as a games club at lunchtime, with other pupils within the students' social area.
 There is a weekly homelearning club after school which takes place in the library.